COMMUNITY ORIENTED POLICING SERVICES (COPS)

 The Monroe Explorer Police Post was formed in cooperation with the Boy Scouts of America, and meets monthly for law enforcement orientation and training.
 Interested persons between the ages of 14-20 years are encouraged to join.
 If you have an interest in this program, please contact us for additional details.

-MOTOR VEHICLE REGISTRATION, LICENSING, AND RENEWALS
+MOTOR VEHICLE RENEWALS

-Motor Vehicle Registration Services
+Motor Vehicle Renewals

 For an additional $10.00 service fee, we will be able to instantly renew passenger vehicles and light trucks currently registered in Wisconsin.
 As this service is provided through a third party vendor, only cash will be accepted for the total transaction amount.